 It’s important to choose a fern carefully if you plan to grow them indoors.
-The selection of ferns below are plants that can be grown successfully – when the correct conditions and care is given.
+The selection of ferns below are plants that can be grown successfully – when the correct conditions and care are given.

 Birds Nest – Asplenium Nidus

-The birds nest fern has to be one of my favorites and looks very different than most other ferns.
-The attractive fronds on this species are spear like in shape and look shiny when the plant is in good health.
-Like other ferns moisture is very important for them to grow well.
+The Birds Nest fern has to be one of my favorites and looks very different than most other ferns.
+The attractive fronds on this species are spear-like in shape and look shiny when the plant is in good health.
+Like other ferns, moisture is very important for them to grow well.